realpython/python-guide/docs/shipping/packaging.rst

 Having a folder with the same name as the package name is **crucial** here.
 I got fooled by that, one time.
-But if you feel that creating a folder called you can still install MyPackage using:
-:file:`MyPackage` and keeping :file:`MyPackage.tar.gz` inside that, is *redundant*,
+But if you feel that creating a folder called :file:`MyPackage` and keeping :file:`MyPackage.tar.gz` inside that, is *redundant*, you can still install :module:`MyPackage` using:

 .. code-block:: console